maorshutman/tm4c123g-quadrotor/README.md

   -2 x Two axis thumbstick potentiometers</p>

 <h3>Remote control design</h3>
-<p>The remote control used HC12 serial radio transceivers operating at 9600 bytes/sec (operation range of ~500 m).
-The HC12 I/O is input and output is serial.
-The remote control needs to send thrust, yaw pitch and roll instructions.
-The thumbsticks potentiometers are not precise and thus allow allow only 3 states: increase value, decrease value and neutral.
+<p>The remote control uses HC12 serial radio transceivers operating at 9600 bytes/sec (operating range of ~500 m).
+The HC12 I/O is serial.
+The remote control needs to send thrust, yaw, pitch and roll instructions.
+The thumbsticks potentiometers are not precise and thus allow only 3 states: increase value, decrease value and neutral.
-The serial data is 14 bytes long and the message format used used is as follows:</p>
+The serial data is 14 bytes long and the message format used is as follows:</p>

 ‘s’, thrust, yaw, pitch, roll, _, _, _, _, _, _, _, message counter, ‘e’